roti/lut/README.md

 ### Usage

 Build the data class as a trait extending `Record` and annotate it with `@record`.
-(We'll call it a record from now on)
+We'll call it a record from now on.

 ```scala
 import roti.lut.annotation.record